Welcome to

 The Augural Strand

-It’s been several hundred years since the Cataclysm, and the people of the Augural Strand have forged a new world in its wake.
-Out of the ruin, eight nations have emerged, bringing with them wonderful stories, troubling secrets and much more to be discovered.
+It’s been six hundred years since the Cataclysm, and the people of Caebor have forged new lives in its wake.
+Along the Augural Strand eight nations have emerged from the ruins, bringing with them wonderful stories, troubling secrets and much more to be discovered.

 The Cataclysm